prameshsingh/excess-modularity-density/README.md

 To use the code, follow the steps below:

-1. Compile the code using something like:
+1. Compile the code, for example, using:

 		`gcc -o a.out poc_Qx_matrix_byComp_wei.c Qx_noSP_wei.c -lm -O3`